Apricot Glazed Pork Tenderloin – tender, juicy oven roated pork with in a simple, flavor packed apricot-dijon glaze. Ready in just 30 minutes!

 - 155-160° well done/no pink

-If you make this Baked Apricot Glazed Pork Tenderloin recipe, leave me a comment or star rating.
-I’d love to hear from you!
+If you tried this Apricot Glazed Pork Tenderloin or any other recipe on the blog, then I’d love to hear from you with a comment or a few stars!

 - salt and pepper to taste